oracle/weblogic-kubernetes-operator/site/k8s_setup.md

 usermod -aG docker YOUR_USERID
 ```

-Enable and start the Docker service we just installed and configured:
+Enable and start the Docker service that we just installed and configured:

 ```
 systemctl enable docker && systemctl start docker